Art Club

 The mindfulness club will assist students who are finding school a little stressful.
 This is an opportunity to relax and take some time out.
 In this club, students have a choice on their way to relax.
 They can choose from meditation, yoga, colouring, listening to music, board games and maybe even play a short film in the background.

-Philosophy Club
+Politics and Philosophy Club

 Social Justice Club